🤖 This week on BitBuilders - tl;dr:

 One of Raise's key strategies has been maintaining strong communication with early customers.
 They send regular updates about new developments, which not only keeps customers engaged but also helps drive word-of-mouth marketing within the industry.
 As Conley notes, "They're extremely excited to receive updates...
 Gets them excited, they want to share it, they talk to their friends.
 Ultimately allows you to get more business."

-The Future of Construction Automation
+The Future of Construction Tech: Automation and In-House Capabilities

 Looking ahead, Raise sees opportunities to expand their platform beyond initial fastening applications into areas like structural retrofits, caulking, and welding.
 Their goal isn't to create showcase robots that dance - as Conley puts it, "our robots don't dance" - but to become as commonplace on construction sites as Caterpillar equipment, integrated into project planning from day one.